Analysis | The 1MDB Deals That Continue to Haunt Goldman Sachs

 5. What else is controversial about the bond offerings?

 Malaysia’s new Prime Minister Mahathir Mohamad says his country wants to recoup some of Goldman’s fees, which exceeded what banks typically make from government deals.
 The bank’s revenue from the 1MDB deals amounted to about 7.7 percent of the face value of the securities.
 Underwriters collected average fees of 1.32 percent in 2013 on comparable deals, according to Bloomberg data.
+Anwar, who is expected to take over from Mahathir as prime minister in a year or two, says Malaysia must follow due process, but if Goldman is “prepared to negotiate, they have to return” about $600 million of the fees and commissions.
 Goldman said in 2015 that fees and commissions “reflected the underwriting risks” it had assumed.
 It’s also controversial that Goldman won the underwriting work without competing for the deals, a person familiar with the matter said at the time.
 And the 2013 deal was hurried through shortly before a general election that Najib won.
 He lost May’s election and now faces dozens of corruption charges related to 1MDB.
 He denies wrongdoing.

 6. What does Goldman say?